silvercart/silvercart/docs/en/01_Techbase/01_Develop/10_How_to_extend_SilverCart_Tax_Handling.md

 #### Register the Decorators

-To register the decorator to the right base object, open your /mysite/_config.php and add the following line:
+To register the decorator to the right base object, open your /mysite/_config/extensions.yml and add the following line:

 	:::php
-	Object::add_extension('SilvercartTax', 'MySilvercartTaxDecorator');
+    ---
+    Name: my-extensions
+    ---
+    SilverCart\Model\Product\Tax:
+      extensions:
+        - MySite\Model\Product\MyTaxExtension

 #### Flush your cache and build your changes